 Maybe that’s cheating, but it does make the skin look and feel better.
-So while all the above ingredients are impressive it is the inclusion of silicone in these formulations that is giving the ‘instant’ results some women are raving about.
+So while all the above ingredients are impressive, it is the inclusion of silicone in these formulations that are giving the ‘instant’ results some women are raving about.

 Should you buy it or not?